dipdup-io/dipdup/config-reference/contracts.md

 # contracts

-This is a list of the contract addresses that you might use in the indexer patterns or templates.
+A list of the contract definitions you might use in the indexer patterns or templates.
 Each contract entry has two fields:

 * `address` — either originated or implicit account address, Base58 encoded.
 * `typename` — an alias for the particular contract script, meaning that two contracts sharing the same code must have the same type name.

 {% hint style="info" %}
-Type name is required when you are using index templates to ensure type consistency, but it's recommended to always set this field to improve auto-generated code readability.
+A typename is required when using index templates to ensure type consistency, but it's recommended to always set this field to improve auto-generated code readability.
 {% endhint %}

 ```yaml